 by Dave Zeckhausen

-StopTech AeroRotors are attached to lightweight, billet aluminum AeroHats with hardware that allows them to expand freely as they are heated.
+StopTech AeroRotors are attached to lightweight, reusable aluminum AeroHats with float hardware, allowing them to expand radially as they are heated.
 Thus, they are known as "floating rotors."

-Although you can't see it in the photo, the hardware passes through oval slots in the AeroRotor, rather than circular holes.
-Since iron and aluminum expand at different rates, the slots allow the hardware to slide and the AeroRotor to expand and contract, unconstrained by the aluminum AeroHat.
-This reduces stress at high temperatures and extends component life and improves pedal feel under heavy racing conditions.
-Conventional rotors can distort into a cone shape during race conditions, leading to tapered pad wear, stress cracks, and spongy pedal feel.
+Since iron and aluminum expand at different rates, the oval slots allow the hardware to slide and the rotors to expand and contract, unconstrained by the aluminum hats.
+This reduces stress at high temperatures, extends component life, and improves pedal feel under heavy racing conditions.
+Conventional rotors distort into a cone shape during race conditions, leading to tapered pad wear, stress cracks, and spongy pedal feel.

-Each new StopTech AeroRotor comes with a hat mounting kit, consisting of 10 each of the following: 4mm Allen screws, Inconel (Nickel alloy) Belleville washers acting as anti-rattle springs, drive pins.
-Also included is a packet of Loctite 290 thread locking compound, and an instruction sheet.
+StopTech AeroRotors comes with hat mounting kits, consisting of: Drive pins, M5x0.8mm socket head cap screws (4mm Allen head), and Inconel (Nickel alloy) Belleville washers, acting as anti-rattle springs.
+Also included is a packet of thread locking compound, and an instruction sheet.

 AeroRotor Replacement Instructions

 Spray old mounting hardware with penetrating oil and allow to soak.